Skip to content

 Gaussian approximation caveat:

 The Bayesian approach requires empirical validation that posteriors are well-calibrated.
-This section defines normative, pipeline-level calibration requirements.

 Null calibration test (normative requirement):